 - Loans: Examples of loans include any short-term loans or long-term debts with maturities within one year.

-What’s Not Included in Current Liabilities
+What’s Excluded From Current Liabilities

 Why the Quick Ratio Matters

 The quick ratio provides a conservative overview of a company’s financial well-being.
 It helps investors, lenders, and company stakeholders quickly determine the ability to meet short-term obligations.
-Financial institutions often measure a company’s quick ratio when determining whether to extend credit while investors may use it to determine whether to invest capital, as well as how much to invest.
+Financial institutions often measure a company’s quick ratio when determining whether to extend credit, while investors may use it to determine whether to invest capital, as well as how much to invest.

 What Is a Good Quick Ratio?